Trying to plan some frugal meals for your family? This is the menu plan that our family of 6 uses! It’s perfect for cheap meal ideas.

 - The Best Chili on Earth; Lettuce Salad with Mexican Dressing; Fresh Peach Dessert

 – I used this chili recipe as a base, but changed cut back the seasoning a bit and also reduced the amount of meat and upped the amount of beans.
 I feel like I should warn you, it’s a pretty spicy chili- even with the seasoning cut back.
 So if you try it, if you aren’t into really spicy, you for sure will want the sour cream to go with it!

-- Refried Bean Dip (made with Homemade Refried Beans) with Corn Chips; Easy Homemade Yogurt; Fresh Peaches; Frozen Blueberries
+- 5 Minute Refried Bean Dip with Corn Chips; Easy Homemade Yogurt; Fresh Peaches; Frozen Blueberries

 - Crustless Bacon & Egg Quiche; Peas; Homemade Applesauce; Leftover Fresh Peach Dessert

 – I normally would serve a salad with this type of meal, but we were out of lettuce and since I had peas in the freezer, that’s what we had!